WPJohnny is a no-BS straight to the point WordPress guides and reviews site.

 - saving people time & money!

 Wake up, take care of client websites and servers.
 Do some writing, get lost in the maze of Youtube.
-Eat something, maybe go to the gym.
-Come home, write some more, answer some comments, go to sleep.
+Chat with some devs.
+Eat something, maybe go to the gym or out dancing.
+Come home, answer some comments, go to sleep.

 Go out to town.
 See some stuff, take pictures, eat stuff, come home exhausted.
-Check my email and answer all the comments on my sites.
+Check my email and answer comments on my sites.